moduleland/home_website/README.md

 ### How it works

-- Open your terminal and type `deno install -Af https://module.land/cli/land.js` check if it works with `land -v`
+- Open your terminal and type `deno install -Af https://module.land/cli/land.js`
+- Check if the command works with `land -v`
-- On a _new_ project folder type `land add moduleland/public_module_test@1.0.0`
+- On a _new_ project folder type `land add moduleland/pdeno-lib@1.0.0`

 You see that?
 A new json emerged, you are creating land!

-- Open `land.json` file, we are gonna check what's inside
+- Open `land.json` file, we are gonna inspect what's inside
 ```json
 {
   "imports": {